Serchinastico/blog.serchinastico.com/src/content/drafts/road-to-antropia.md

   I *own* it.
 In my career, I led projects like implementing SSO or securing emails but they were a "*small*" piece of the whole thing.
 I want **wide projects**, and feel accountable for them.
 - **Progress**: Solving the same problems over and over again ends up being unfun.
-Even when the domain changes, I always end up implementing a sign up page, a place to store data, notifications and i18n; to name a few.
+Even when the domain changes, I always end up implementing a signup page, a place to store data, notifications and i18n; to name a few.
 The automation required to make these things easier on each iteration is a challenge I particularly love. **Tooling** makes me feel things are improving with each project, that I learned something new and applied it.
 - **Fairness**: The physical benefit of your work is money, in one or more of its many forms, to cover your needs.
 I